-The use of a contemporaneous comparator in the proposed cohort study, rather than a historical comparator, has the following strengths: (1) it avoids bias due to temporal changes in the risks or coding for outcomes; (2) it allows for comparable assessment of potential confounders (through matching and propensity score estimation), accounting for the gestational age at administration of the vaccine; and (3) it allows for evaluation of safety events for which the risks may vary over time or during the course of pregnancy/perinatal period.
-To avoid the concern from the RCA study that there might be a small number of individuals who both, receive another vaccine (eg, seasonal flu, COVID, Tdap) and do not receive ABRYSVO, individuals will not be required to receive another vaccine during pregnancy.
+The use of a contemporaneous comparator in the proposed cohort study, rather than a historical comparator, has the following strengths: (1) it avoids bias due to temporal changes in the risks or coding for outcomes; (2) it allows for comparable assessment of potential confounders (through matching and propensity score estimation), accounting for the gestational age at administration of the vaccine; and (3) it allows for evaluation of safety

+CT24-WI-GL02-RF02 5.0 Non-Interventional Study Protocol Template For Secondary Data Collection Study 01-Aug-2023 Page 29 of 82 events for which the risks may vary over time or during the course of pregnancy/perinatal period.
+To avoid the concern from the RCA study that there might be a small number of individuals who both, receive another vaccine (eg, seasonal influenza, COVID, Tdap) and do not receive ABRYSVO, individuals will not be required to receive another vaccine during pregnancy.
 However, per the inclusion criteria, all individuals will be required to receive a vaccine in the pre-pregnancy period, to ensure similarity in terms of healthcare/vaccine-seeking behavior.